WilliamPallot/williampallot/README.md

 ### Hi there 👋

-- ⚡ I am a self taught developer have been learning working full time job in another industry.
+- ⚡ I am a self taught developer have been learning while working full time job in another industry.

 - 🔭 At the moment I am building out my portfolio website williampallot.com to display projects I have been working on.